 Following your X-ray, you will usually be able to go home pretty much immediately (unless your doctor would like to discuss your diagnosis) and continue your day to day activities as normal with no recovery necessary.

 You can use your private medical insurance or pay for your X-rays treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital